erikarvstedt/nix-bitcoin/docs/services.md

 systemctl show bitcoind
 ```

-# Setup clightning database replication
+# clightning database replication

-Clightning can write an additional, replica database to a local directory.
-The
+The clightning database can be replicated to a local path
-local directory can also be used to write to custom targets mounted at that
-path, like external HDD's, or NFS/SMB shares.
-Nix-bitcoin has built-in support
-for replicating to a remote filesystem over SSH (using SSHFS).
-Backups can also
+or to a remote SSH target.\
+When remote replication is enabled, nix-bitcoin mounts a SSHFS to a local path.\
-be automatically encrypted using gocryptfs.
+Optionally, backups can be encrypted via `gocryptfs`.

-Note: You should also backup `hsm_secret` (located at
+Note: You should also backup the static file `hsm_secret` (located at
-`/var/lib/clightning/bitcoin/hsm_secret` in most cases) separately, manually
+`/var/lib/clightning/bitcoin/hsm_secret` by default), either manually
-and/or using the `services.backups` module.
+or via the `services.backups` module.

-## SSHFS
+## Remote target via SSHFS

-1. Append to your `configuration.nix`
+1. Add this to your `configuration.nix`:

-    ```
+    ```nix
     services.clightning.replication = {
       enable = true;
       sshfs.destination = "user@hostname:directory";
+      # This is optional
       encrypt = true;
     };
     programs.ssh.knownHosts."hostname".publicKey = "<ssh public key from running `ssh-keyscan` on the host>";
     ```

     Leave out the `encrypt` line if you want to store data on your destination
+    in plaintext.\
-    in plaintext and adjust `user`, `hostname` and `directory` as necessary.
+    Adjust `user`, `hostname` and `directory` as necessary.

-2. Deploy new `configuration.nix`
+2. Deploy

 3. Authorize the public key on your destination by copying the contents of
    `$secretsDir/clightning-replication-ssh.pub` to the `authorized_keys` file of